MugilanGN/Pseudocode-Compiler/README.md

 The Pseudocode syntax is similar to the IGCSE specification outlined here: https://filestore.aqa.org.uk/resources/computing/AQA-8520-TG-PC.PDF.
 However, there are notable differences between the AQA Pseudocode and this standard.
 This is because my school uses a variation of the AQA standard, so I sought to replicate it.

+I will be using ```//``` for convenience to denote comments in the Pseudocode snippets, but keep in mind that they are not actually a part of the language, nor will they compile.

 ### Data Types

 There are three data types that the user can use: integer, double, and string.
 In general, the following is true for operations: